 The definition of ‘hidden secret’ is when you cannot see the door and you have to know exactly where to push to gain entry.
 Maybe Mae is a stunning little hideaway, tucked below Bread & Bone, just off Peel Street.
 Take a seat in one of their dimly lit booths and be transported back to the 20s with their art deco styling and absolutely delicious cocktails and mocktails.

 15 Peel Street, Adelaide

-Take a hike and get lost.
-We’re not insulting you – we’re trying to give you a magical day out!
-Escape to The Hills and wander through lush greens and forests before finding yourself on top of the world* (*Adelaide) with an absolutely stunning view over the city.
+Take a hike and get lost!
+Escape to The Hills and wander through lush greens and forests before finding yourself on top of the world* with an absolutely stunning view over the city.
 With various paths available, you have the choice of various walks from 2.2km right up to an 11km loop through beautiful pine and eucalypt forest.

 City of Burnside, Mount Osmond Reserve

 Focusing on spirits from around the globe, perfect classic cocktails and books… lots of books; this stunning little spot is a step away from the more raucous streets into a slice of Europe.
-Cosy without being cramped, classy without being snobby, and cool without even trying.
+It's cosy without being cramped, classy without being snobby, and cool without even trying.
 See something you like lingering on their bookshelves?
-Hot tip – you can take one of their books if you replace it with one of your own.
+Take it home and replace it with one of your own.

 You’ve probably walked past this place a dozen times without even realising that behind the façade that seems to be a simple, seemingly innocent alcove and wooden door was your new favourite bar.
 This may seem like it’s impossible to find; but take a quick glance at your feet and you may spot ‘Beware of the dog’ and you’ve found the place if you’re after some fine whiskey and gins.